slahrichi/near_field_emulator/README.md

   - **parameter_manager.py** : Formats and organizes `config.yaml` contents in a manner consistent with the needs of files which reference them such as the model, data module, etc.
   - **visualize.py** : contains implementation of plotting function that shows animation of field progression - can be seen in the presentation
 - `build/` : Contains the Dockerfile for building the Docker container.
-- `config.yaml` : Specifies all aspects of training, evaluation, setup, everything.
+- `conf/config.yaml` : Specifies all aspects of training, evaluation, setup, everything.
 - `main.py` : The driver file, refers to `config.yaml` to determine what to do when a process is started.
-- `train.py` : The training process

 ## Configuration